 Fear of infection from some form of new super disease or virus seems to come around every couple of years like clock work.
 2002: SARS virus, 2009: swine flu, 2012: dip dyed hair.
-2014 brought Ebola, and suddenly a whole load of people were googling maps of the world to work out how far Liberia was from their local Waitrose.
+2014 brought Ebola, and suddenly a whole load of people were googling maps of the world to work out how far Liberia was from their local supermarket.

 Of course, when people in the West think their region might be safe from threat, everyone moves on and continues digging their nicotine and fast-food graves.
 But the tabloid scare around the virus has raised an issue: if it isn't Ebola, what virus is going to kill us?

 We screamed our fears at Benjamin Krishna, a Wellcome Trust PhD student currently working on Human Cytomegalovirus at the Department of Medicine at Cambridge University, and he calmly and sensibly explained the different kind of viruses that pose a potential threat to mankind.